-There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
-Radicalisation can occur quickly or over a long period.
+There is no single way of identifying whether a childis likely to be susceptible to radicalisation into terrorism, there are factors that may indicate concern which can occur quickly or over a long period.

 Staff will be alert to changes in pupils' behaviour.